 - Keep within a single marked lane

-- In a narrow lane, ride two abreast (to encourage motorists to use the adjacent lane for passing if your lane is narrow)
+- In a narrow lane, consider riding two abreast (to encourage motorists to use the adjacent lane for passing if your lane is narrow)

 More details, including registration information will be available closer to the date – check here for Ride Details – visit event Facebook page here

-Thanks to Tony Santalucia (Gyros Cycling Club President and Velo4Yellow President); Joe Whitehouse, and Andrew Chan for their leadership as well as the Capital Area Ride for Safety (CARS) Committee in making this event happen.
+Thanks to Tony Santalucia (Gyros Cycling Club President and Velo4Yellow President); Joe Whitehouse, and Andrew Chan for their leadership as well as the rest of the Capital Area Ride for Safety (CARS) Committee and volunteers in making this event happen.